Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - For `#selection` select all the content of `HomePage.tsx`

+- For `#file:PlaneSpinner.tsx`, re-select the file, because copy/pasting the file path does not work.

 - Press `Enter` to submit the question.

 - GitHub Copilot suggested the following code: